 Walk or Run

 To lose fat and slim your chest, you must burn 3,500 calories for each pound you want to lose.
-Walking or running are easy and free ways to burn calories.
+Walking or running are easy and cost-effective ways to burn calories.
 The Centers for Disease Control and Prevention reports that a 154 lb. person burns an estimated 460 calories an hour, walking 4.5 mph.
 Running at 5 mph, that same person will burn 590 calories an hour.
 Running at 5 mph, a 154 lb. man will lose 1 lb. after about six hours of running.
 To increase the amount of calories burned, increase the intensity.
-Intensity is determined by how hard you are working --- how fast you are moving or the depth of the incline.
+Intensity is determined by how hard you are working — how fast you are moving or the depth of the incline.
 Other cardio exercises, such as biking or jumping rope, will also help you burn calories to slim your chest.

-The American Council on Exercise calls a push-up an exercise you can't live without.
+The American Council on Exercise calls the push-up an exercise you can’t live without.
 That is because it works your chest muscles, your triceps and your core muscles.
 A push-up will help slim your chest by toning your chest and arm muscles while burning calories.
 Push-ups tend to require more energy due to the stabilization your body must provide while performing the exercise.
 You may use progressions such as leaning on a stability ball with your hands or feet to add to the workout.
 Beginners can perform a modified version by placing their hands on a stable, elevated surface.

 Squat thrusters are a full-body exercise that will burn calories and build chest muscles at the same time.
 Begin by squatting down and firmly planting your hands on the ground.
 Bring your feet behind you into a push-up position and extend your arms straight up beneath your shoulders with your back flat.
 Then bring your feet forward to return to the squat position.
 Stand up completely.
 Pull your shoulders down and back.
-Repeat for 10 to 15 repetitions, or as many as you can until you can work your way to 10.
+Repeat for 10 to 15 repetitions, or as many as you can until you can work your way to ten.